Saladikhanov/frontend_august_react/README.md

    -- Create a piece of state to store that user's info (can be local, not global) -- Display the user's info on the page

-10. If time, implement "Admin only" features
+5. If time, implement "Admin only" features

-## JG React Day 9

-1. Setup Firebase project in Google console
+6. Setup Firebase project in Google console

 https://firebase.google.com/docs/web/setup